Gowalla: Overview

-Some Spots and Trips were "featured" by Gowalla, being highlighted on their website and awarded a special status and icon.
-Featured spots tended to be local landmarks such as Buckingham Palace in London, while featured trips were chosen for being "unique and exciting".
-Within the Gowalla community, certain users had an elevated status above that of normal users.
-Whereas every user could create a spot and maintain its details, members of the Street Team were able to move and edit any unlocked spots.
-This included the ability to merge duplicate spots.
+Some Spots and Trips are "featured" by Gowalla, being highlighted on their website and awarded a special status and icon.
+Featured spots tend to be local landmarks such as Buckingham Palace in London, while featured trips were chosen for being "unique and exciting".
+Within the Gowalla community, certain users have an elevated status above that of normal users.
+Whereas every user could create a spot and maintain its details, members of the Street Team are able to move and edit any unlocked spots.
+This includes the ability to merge duplicate spots.

-In early versions of the service, users would occasionally receive a virtual "Item" as a bonus upon checking in, and these items could be swapped or dropped at other spots.
-Users became "Founders" of a spot by dropping an item there.
-Items used to form a key feature within the game and each user had a vault into which they could place items they wanted to keep.
+In early versions of the service, users will occasionally receive a virtual "Item" as a bonus upon checking in, and these items can be swapped or dropped at other spots.
+Users become "Founders" of a spot by dropping an item there.
+Items form a key feature within the game and each user has a vault into which they can place items they want to keep.
 In a September 2011 update, items and the user's vault became less of a focus of the application and were removed from the user experience.
 Many users were unhappy with the removal of Items.

 On December 2, 2010, Gowalla released version 3.0 for the iPhone 4, allowing Gowalla users to check in using Foursquare, Facebook Places, Twitter, and Tumblr, or view friends' check-ins from other services.
 In March 2011 an Android version of Gowalla was released.
 This allowed the same features that applied to the iPhone 4 to be used on Android phones; it also updated the interface dramatically to introduce a new "Passport" look.
 In June 2011 a Windows Phone 7 version of Gowalla was released with a similar feature set.

+On September 22, 2011, version 4.0 was released, transitioning away from a check-in service to one featuring friends' "Stories" and curated "Guides".
+This guide feature would reappear in a later venture by founder Josh Williams, Goji, debuting in 2014.

 The acquisition of Gowalla by Facebook was announced on December 2, 2011.
 Gowalla, as a service, was shut down on March 11, 2012.
 Gowalla stated that Facebook would not be acquiring any of Gowalla's user data.

 On October 20, 2020 Josh Williams announced a return of Gowalla with a new concept for Spring 2021.
 The revamped app was released on the iPhone on March 10, 2023.
+On April 20, 2023, Gowalla announced through their members-only Discord server that they had paused active development.